Code-Institute-Submissions/second-website/README.md

 ## Features
 * Responsive on mobile and tablet as well as desktop sizes.
 * The photography page has an intentional side scroll on desktop size.
 On mobile device sizes the pictures are displayed vertically stacked.
+* The positioning of the wiggling contact buttons in desktop mode is intentional.
+The bottom border over the header line was a style choice.

 ## Technologies used
 ###Languages used